 Brunetti, Fini, Sebastiani, Gori, and Tattini (2018) hypothesized the ROS-mediated regulation of auxin transport and signaling by flavonoids.
 They related the quercetin concentration with auxin signaling.
-During the evolution of land plants, flavonoid signaling became the primary flavonoid function.
-In colonized land plants, signaling by flavonoid plays a significant role; it can alter organ functions and even the entire plant's entire morphology.
-For example, A. thalianatransparent testa (tt) mutants lacking flavonoid synthesis, have high auxin transport, and show phenotypes with heavily impaired apical dominance (Brown et al., 2001).
+Evolution of land plants made signaling by flavonoids that became the primary function in the developing land plants.
+In colonized land plants, signaling by flavonoid plays a significant role as it can alter organ functions and even the entire plant's entire morphology.
+For example, A. thaliana transparent testa (tt) mutants lacking flavonoid synthesis, have high auxin transport show phenotypes with heavily impaired apical dominance ((Brown et al., 2001).
 It is also hypothesized that UVR8 is responsible for the initiation of quercetin biosynthesis for auxin signaling modulation and resulting in the busy phenotype of high UV-exposed plants (Hayes, Velanis, Jenkins, & Franklin, 2014; Hectors, van Oevelen, Guisez, Prinsen, & Jansen, 2012).
 Antioxidant flavonoids can potentially modulate the morphology (Buer, Imin, & Djordjevic, 2010; Jansen, 2002) of the plant in both stressed (exceptionally high light exposure) and non-stresses conditions (Potters, Pasternak, Guisez, & Jansen, 2009; Potters, Pasternak, Guisez, Palme, & Jansen, 2007; M. Tattini, Gravano, Pinelli, Mulinacci, & Romani, 2000; Massimiliano Tattini et al., 2017).
-Plants exposed to UV-radiation induced several modifications in individual organs and even in the whole plant, together with a high level of quercetin derivatives (Agati et al., 2012).
-Both moss (Physcomitrella patens) and angiosperm (A. thaliana) respond similarly against UV exposure, particularly increasing the production of quercetin-derivatives (Wolf, Rizzini, Stracke, Ulm, & Rensing, 2010).
+Plants exposed to UV-radiation induced several modifications in individual organs and even in the whole plant, together with high level of quercetin derivatives (Agati et al., 2012).
+Both moss (Physcomitrella patens) and angiosperm (A. thaliana) respond almost similarly against UV exposure, particularly increasing the production of quercetin-derivatives (Wolf, Rizzini, Stracke, Ulm, & Rensing, 2010).
 Recent evidence suggested that in P. patens and Marchantia polymorpha (liverwort), UVR8 mediates HY5 (ELONGATED HYPOCOTYL 5) transcription expression and accumulation of CHS (CHALCONE SYNTHASE) protein under UV-B exposure.
-Notably, this HY5 regulates the expression of genes MYB12 and MYB111, called PFG (PRODUCTION OF FLAVONOL GLYCOSIDES) (Stracke et al., 2010) in both UV-B and high white light exposure.
-PIN-flavonoid was found to alter the plant's architecture (particularly bryophytes).
-However, some researchers reported that 'ancestral' PIN6 protein in A. thaliana and the PINA present in P. patens could be localized in ER and PM (Friml & Jones, 2010; Simon et al., 2016).
-Bennett et al. (2014) reported that PINs protein in the P. patens gave a very high response to flavonol naringenin and regulated the shoot growth; thus, it opened the door towards the PIN/flavonoid-mediated plant shape regulation in bryophytes and angiosperms.
-Quercetin-derivatives are also reported to strongly influence the signaling pathways of ABA; as it antagonizes ABA-regulated stomatal closure in both tomato and A. thaliana.
+Notably, this HY5 regulates the expression of gene MYB12 and MYB111, called PFG (PRODUCTION OF FLAVONOL GLY-COSIDES) (Stracke et al., 2010) in both UV-B and high white light exposure.
+PIN-flavonoid was found to alter the architect of the plant (particularly bryophytes).
+However, some researchers reported that 'ancestral' PIN6 protein in A. thaliana and the PINA present in P. patens could be localized in both ER and PM (Friml & Jones, 2010; Simon et al., 2016).
+Bennett et al. (2014) reported that PINs protein in the P. patens gave a very high response to flavonol naringenin and regulated the shoot growth; thus, opened the door towards the PIN/flavonoid mediated plant shape regulation in bryophytes and angiosperms.
+Quercetin-derivatives are also reported to strongly influence the signaling pathways of ABA; as it antagonize ABA-regulated stomatal closure in both tomato and A. thaliana.
 Guard cells of A. thaliana with high quercetin concentration show greater aperture of stomata compared to quercetin-deficient cells (Watkins et al., 2014).
-Likewise, tomato mutants with low flavonol show high ROS content and a small aperture of stomata compared to another tomato mutant having high quercetin content (Watkins, Chapman, & Muday, 2017).
+Likewise, tomato mutant having low flavonol show high ROS content and a small aperture of stomata in contrast to another tomato mutant having high quercetin content (Watkins, Chapman, & Muday, 2017).
 H2O2 is an important secondary messenger in the ABA-signaling network and is considered essential for closing stomata (P. Wang & Song, 2008).
-Watkins et al. (2014) observed the cytoplasmic and, more specifically, the nuclear position of flavonol distribution in A. thaliana guard cells; both quenching of H_2O_2 and inhibition of MAP kinase activities by quercetin act against the ABA-induced guard cell regulation (Fig. 3) (Danquah, de Zelicourt, Colcombet, & Hirt, 2014; Jammes et al., 2009).
+Watkins et al. (2014) observed the cytoplasmic and more specifically nuclear position of flavonol distribution in A. thaliana guard cells; both quenching of H_2O_2 and inhibition of MAP kinase activities by quercetin act against the ABA-induced guard cell regulation (Fig. 3) (Danquah, de Zelicourt.
+Colcombet, & Hirt, 2014; Jammes et al., 2009).